adityavkamath/adityavkamath/README.md

 # 👋 Hi there!

-I'm Aditya V Kamath, a passionate software developer from Udupi,Karnataka. 🌍 I love building applications that make a difference and solving challenging problems. 💻
+I'm Aditya V Kamath, a passionate software developer from Udupi, Karnataka.🌍 I love building applications that make a difference and solving challenging problems. 💻

 ## 🔧 Technologies & Tools